noor-albader/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 Each sample constitutes a separate biological replicate of the corresponding condition (treated or untreated).
 Moreover, two of the treated and two of the untreated samples are from a paired-end sequencing assay, while the remaining samples are from a single-end sequencing experiment.

-We have extracted sequences from the Sequence Read Archive (SRA) files to create FASTQ files.
+The raw RNA-seq reads have been extracted from the Sequence Read Archive (SRA) files and converted into FASTQ files.
+In the first part of this tutorial we will use the files for 2 of the 7 samples, to demonstrate analysis of FASTQs.
+Optionally later you can import the FASTQs for the other 5 samples.

 > ### {% icon hands_on %} Hands-on: Data upload
 >
 > 1. Create a new History for this RNA-seq exercise
-> 2. Import the FASTQ file pairs for
+> 2. Import the paired-end FASTQ files for 2 samples
 >       - `GSM461177` (untreated): `GSM461177_1` and `GSM461177_2`
 >       - `GSM461180` (treated): `GSM461180_1` and `GSM461180_2`
 >